-The altitude dependence of the retrieved error, normalized by the error at 35 km is shown in Figure 5.
+The altitude dependence of the retrieved error, normalized by the error at 35 km is shown in Fig. 5.
 We note that normalizing the IUP retrieval by the error at 35 km is not strictly correct as the reference altitude is at 38 km.
 However, this allows for a consistent comparison between the two algorithms, and due to the relatively linear nature of the error it is not expected to introduce large biases.
 The retrieval error is smallest at around 22 km, where the aerosol loading is highest, and the measurement sensitivity is still quite good, with error increasing above and below this altitude.
-The error can also be estimated without simulating the full retrieval using the equation, where $\delta \mathbf{k}$ is the error in the retrieved extinction, \mathbf{G} is the gain matrix or the sensitivity of the retrieved extinction to variations in y, and $\delta \mathbf{y}$ is the error in the measurement vector.
+The error can also be estimated without simulating the full retrieval using the equation where $\delta \mathbf{k}$ is the error in the retrieved extinction, G is the gain matrix or the sensitivity of the retrieved extinction to variations in y, and $\delta \mathbf{y}$ is the error in the measurement vector.
 In this case, $\delta \mathbf{y}$ is the error in the measurement vector due to errors in the assumed aerosol at the normalization altitude and above.
-As the retrieval error is quite linear with respect to errors in the high altitude profile, $\delta \mathbf{y}$ in the retrieval range can be calculated directly from the Jacobian matrix, \mathbf{K} .
-This analysis as applied to the USask retrieval is plotted in Figure 5 as the dashed line.
+As the retrieval error is quite linear with respect to errors in the high-altitude profile, $\delta \mathbf{y}$ in the retrieval range can be calculated directly from the Jacobian matrix, K. This analysis as applied to the USask retrieval is plotted in Fig. 5 as the dashed line.
 Agreement between the analytic method and simulation study is excellent over the full range of values tested.
 As G and K are typically readily available from the inversion method, this can also be applied on an operational basis if estimates of the extinction error at the normalization point are known.

-$$30 \quad \delta \mathbf{k} = \mathbf{G} \delta \mathbf{y}, \tag{4}$$
+$$\delta \mathbf{k} = \mathbf{G} \delta \mathbf{y},\tag{4}$$

-4.3 Particle Size
+4.3 Particle size

-In the standard extinction retrievals the aerosol optical properties are not retrieved, and must therefore be assumed when retrieving extinction.
+In the standard extinction retrievals the aerosol optical properties are not retrieved and must therefore be assumed when retrieving extinction.
 Of primary importance in the IUP, USask and OMPS retrievals is the assumption of a fixed particle size.
 All three retrievals assume lognormal distributions that correspond to typical background conditions as measured by Deshler et al. (2003), albeit with somewhat different lognormal parameters.
-The lognormal distribution used in the retrievals is given by the equation:

-10
+The lognormal distribution used in the retrievals is given by the equation where r_g is the median radius, σ_g the distribution width and N the number density.
+During background conditions the median radius is generally larger than 40 nm but less than 200 nm, depending on altitude.
+However, after volcanic eruptions, a second mode of particles with median radii up to a few microns may be present, further complicating the analysis.
+The effect of this constant unimodal particle size assumption was estimated to a degree by Rieger et al. (2015), but a limited number of geometries and cases were tested.
+More recently, Loughman et al. (2018) estimated the impact of particle size assumptions based on estimates of the phase function, but they did not fully propagate the error through the retrievals.
+This work extends these previous analyses to additional conditions and geometries and estimates the impact on the retrieved extinction.

-$$n(r) = \frac{N}{\sqrt{2\pi} \ln(\sigma_g)r} \exp\left(\frac{(\ln(r_g) - \ln(r))^2}{2\ln^2(\sigma_g)}\right),$$
+$$n(r) = \frac{N}{\sqrt{2\pi}\ln(\sigma_g)r} \exp\left(-\frac{(\ln(r_g) - \ln(r))^2}{2\ln^2(\sigma_g)}\right),\tag{5}$$

-(5)